mabmalia/todolist/README.md

 ## Contributing
-This is an individual project, thus, mabmalia is the only contributor.
+This is an individual project of Miguel Mália.